SagarDollin/Computer_Vision_to_perceive_illusion/README.md

       primaryClass={cs.CV}
       }

 This paper gives a method to make computer vision to see Kanizsa illusion.
 The method used is Predictive Coding Feedback network that was proposed by Rao and Ballard.
-Please read the provided report to understand the implementation.
+Please read the provided Report to understand the implementation.
+For a more in-depth understanding refer to "The philosophy and science of illusion" file present in the same repository to explore more on this problem statement.